Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications: Uniform Sampling of Markov Equivalent DAGs

-Here, we propose a surprisingly simple Monte Carlo algorithm for the implementation of line~\ref{line:drawto} based on rejection sampling.
-Due to the combinatorial structure of counting function $\phi$, we are able bound the expected number of draws in this rejection sampling routine by a constant.
-This leads to a very efficient and practical algorithm, as the preprocessing cost are in the same order as the normal counting algorithm , i.\,e., $O(|\cliques(G)|^2 \cdot (|V| + |E|))$, and the sampling of the topological ordering is even possible in $O(|V|)$.
+Here, we propose a simple Monte Carlo algorithm for the implementation of line~\ref{line:drawto} based on rejection sampling.
+Due to the combinatorial structure of the counting function $\phi$, we are able to bound the expected number of draws in this rejection sampling routine by a constant.
+This leads to a very efficient and practical algorithm, as the preprocessing cost are in the same order as the standard Clique-Picking algorithm, i.e., time $\mathcal{O}(|\cliques(G)|^2 \cdot (|V| + |E|))$, and the sampling of the topological ordering is even possible in time $\mathcal{O}(|V|)$.